who are we?

-In order to effectively translate website visitors into customers, you'll need to think abit beyond SEO and the actual process of finding the right keywords and do some brainstorming by asking yourself some very importand questions.
+Getting your thinking straight before hunting for keywords In order to effectively translate website visitors into customers, you’ll need to think about beyond SEO and the actual process of finding the right keywords and do some brainstorming by asking yourself some very important questions.
 This will help a lot with your online presence and visibility.
 When doing your keyword research, you want to ask yourself:

 - What are customers searching for?
 What problems are they trying to solve?